 June 27, 1829 - The Smithsonian Institution is founded when British scientist James Smithson bequeathed one hundred thousand pounds ($500,000) from his estate for its initial funding, on the condition that his nephew have no heirs.
 The establishment of the Smithsonian would be passed by an act of Congress in 1846 and was completed in 1855.
 The Smithsonian complex, on the National Mall in Washington, D.C., now includes 19 museums and 142 million items in their collection.

 July 23, 1829 - William Austin Burt, of the United States, invents and patents the typewriter, at the time called the typographer.

 The bargains at the National Park Service continue, despite some recent increases in park fees.
-The National Park Pass is now called the America the Beautiful Pass, which admits all vehicle & family visitors for one year, and costs $80 for one twelve month period.
+The National Park Pass is now called the America the Beautiful Pass, which admits all vehicle and family visitors for one year, and costs $80 for one twelve month period.
 The pass covers most Federal fee areas, including National Parks, Historic Sites, and National Forests.
-The Golden Age Passport has now been replaced by the America the Beautiful Senior Pass, and is available for those over 62 years of age.
+The America the Beautiful Senior Pass is available for those over 62 years of age.
 It is a lifetime pass for you, your passengers, and your accompanying family for only $10.
 Either of these items makes a great gift for the traveler in your family.

 Buy the America's Best History Timeline Now in easy to read, print, and search digital format for your Kindle, Nook, or computer.
 Also now available in Paperback.